 Assuming all employees use a gym

-Employers work out in all different ways.
+Employees work out in all different ways.
 Some prefer the privacy of their own home (especially employees new to a fitness routine); others prefer gym chains with all the perks.
 The goal of a gym reimbursement program is to get employees active and healthy.
 Make sure your program does not discount those who get their exercise by doing yoga, rock climbing, swing dancing, tightrope walking, or any other of the many ways to be active.
 When planning a program avoid exclusivity and try and find a solution that works for everyone.

 Too much stick, not enough carrot

 Don’t ever create a culture that pressures your employees to get active.
 Instead foster a culture where all employees are motivated to be active.
 A more comprehensive program, like an Incentive-based Fitness Rewards Program (FRP) aims to influence employee behaviors using small rewards, usually cash.
-And as recent survey shows, employees prefer cash incentives over all other types of wellness program rewards.
-Creating a program that rewards a wide variety of activities is going to get the highest engagement.
+Some employers also offer paid time off as a reward.
+Employers usually manage these rewards through incentive management systems, like IncentFit.

 Being too serious